Is Running Safe While Pregnant? Your Complete Guide

-If you are considering taking up running now that you are pregnant, experts recommend that you wait until after the baby (and the postpartum recovery period) to lace up those running shoes.
+If you are considering taking up running now that you are pregnant, most experts recommend that you wait until after the baby (and the postpartum recovery period) to lace up those running shoes.

 Even if you have been running regularly before pregnancy, this time is not one to push your limits or chase for personal bests.
 Instead, focus on the joys of the sport, the stress relief it provides, and the health benefits it brings to you and your baby.